radialapps/xunk-calendar/README.md

 ```

 # Contributing
 Contributing is free!
 You are welcome to criticize, help write code, file bugs or give me a lesson on how to properly comment code, as long as no one gets sued!
+If there is one thing, since circle ci's build will test for it, it is absolutely imperative to lint your code with `ng lint`.